ayinde07/GettingAndCleaningDat/CodeBook.md

  ----
                                  Dataset Overview

 The original data for this process was collected from a smartphone by a variety of subjects while engaging in several activties.
 All subjects engaged in all activities.
 Raw data was gathered from the phone's accelerometer and its gyroscope.
-The values used in this process were derived by a variety of calculations (described below).
+The values used in this process were derived from a variety of calculations (described below).

-Conceptually, this process summarizes the original data by 1.
-Subsetting the data, pulling out only fields which are a mean or a standard deviation 2.
-Grouping the data by the subject and activity 3.
-Averaging all the data for a given subject/activity pairing.
+Conceptually, this process summarizes the original data by:
+1. Subsetting the data, pulling out only fields which are a mean or a standard deviation
+2. Grouping the data by the subject and activity
+3. Averaging all the data for a given subject/activity pairing.

 The final dataset is written to "tidy.txt" and can be read in with the following R command: